lawalletio/sdk/README.md

 const balance = await wallet.getBalance('BTC'); // Returns BTC balance in millisatoshis const transactions = await wallet.getTransactions(); // Returns all transactions

+const cards = await wallet.getCards(); // Returns the information and configuration of the wallet cards
 ```

 ## To - do